Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Cuspidal curvature

 A singular point $p\in \Sigma^2$ of a map $f:\Sigma^2\to M^3$ is a {\em $5/2$-cuspidal edge}\/ if the map germ $f$ at $p$ is right-left equivalent to $(u,v)\mapsto(u,v^2,v^5)$ at the origin.
 The map $f$ is a frontal on a neighborhood of the $5/2$-cuspidal edge $p$, but not a front at $p$.

 \begin{cor} Let $p$ be a $5/2$-cuspidal edge.
-Then the mean curvature $H$ and the Gaussian curvature $K$ are both bounded near $p$. \end{cor} \begin{Proof} Since singular points on a neighborhood of $p$ consists of $5/2$-cuspidal edge, all singular points are not front singularities.
-Then the cuspidal curvature $\kappa_c$ vanishes identically on the singular set because of Lemmas~\ref{lem:psiccr} and \ref{lem:kappac-psiccr}.
+Then the mean curvature $H$ and the Gaussian curvature $K$ are both bounded near $p$. \end{cor} \begin{Proof} Since singular points on a neighborhood of $p$ consists of $5/2$-cuspidal edges, all singular points are not front singularities.
+Then the cuspidal curvature $\kappa_c$ vanishes identically on the singular set because of Lemma~\ref{lem:psiccr} and the proof of Proposition~\ref{lem:kappac-psiccr}.
 Thus the boundedness of $H$ and $K$ follow from Proposition \ref{prop:mean} and Corollary \ref{cor:new-cusps}. \end{Proof}

 \begin{exa} A useful criterion for $5/2$-cuspidal edge singularities is given in \cite{HKS}.
-Applying this, one can easily check that the map $f\colon{}\R^2\to\R^3$ defined by
+Applying this, one can check that the map $f\colon{}\R^2\to\R^3$ defined by

 has $5/2$-cuspidal edge singularities along the $u$-axis.
 The unit normal vector field is given by